JanssenProject/jans/docs/casa/plugins/cert-authn.md

 ## Authentication

-Once testing users have certificates enrolled, add other credentials like OTP so second factor authentication can be turned on for them.
+Once testing users have certificates enrolled, add other credentials like OTP so second-factor authentication can be turned on for them.

 Here are steps for testing authentication for a given user (happy path):